MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-09-25-mike-keneally.markdown

 ## Some Context

 Below is an epic, huge, deep 90-minute interview with Mike Keneally conducted on September 9, 2015 at 3PM.
 It was filmed/engineered by [Carl King](/interview/carl-king).
-The story behind the interview is kinda funny, so I'll share it...
+The story behind the interview is kinda funny, so I'll share it [in a later section](#story)...

 **[Don't know who Mike Keneally is?
 Check out our Discover post about Mike!](/discover/mike-keneally)**